ChubieMirembe/RTG/Lab_Book.md

 So I was able to have a better understanding of how instanced drawing works in Vulkan.
 It would be interesting to explore how to make sure that no clipping occurs when rendering multiple instances, so I would like to understand how to adjust the view or projection matrices accordingly.
+By the end I understood, that this is an efficient way to limit overhead, when multiple instances of an object is required.
+Rather than calculating the vertex position for each object, it can be defined once, and matrix transform will be responsible for things like the new objects position in space, oritentation, etc.

 ### EXERCISE 9: DRAWING TWO CUBES USING PUSH CONSTANTS
 #### Goal: Render two distinct wireframe cubes side-by-side using the same vertex/index buffers, but with different cube positions